 If my schedule allows, I get outside the hotel early in the morning before breakfast to see the streets of India wake up, watching local Indians start their day is fascinating.
 The dichotomy of life behind the walls (literally) of a 5 star business hotel and Indian life just steps away is fascinating, humbling, and worth emotionally pressing into.

-Breakfast, for me, most oftentimes consists of carbohydrates like breads and muffins, and/or “well cooked” eggs.
+Breakfast, for me, most oftentimes consists of carbohydrates like slices of bread and muffins, and/or “well-cooked” eggs.
 I ask the server for an unopened bottle of water for my Emergen-C and take any daily vitamins and/or medication for malaria depending on the advice of my travel nurse that I consult before departure from the US.

 When it comes time for lunch, my goal is to find pizza.
 My thinking is that it’s safe 🙂